Theater

 Please contact infotickets@onassis.org or call 213 017 8036 to book universal accessibility tickets.

 What makes you breathe?
 What deprives you of air?
 What do you believe in?
 Where do you swear by?
-“Oxygen” by Ivan Vyrypaev, a theatrical manifesto for the 00s, is presented as an antidote to the “psychopolitical suffocation” of Generation Z. A troupe of 25 people, all members of this generation, in a spiritual rave experience.
+“Oxygen” by Ivan Vyrypaev, a theatrical manifesto for the 00s, is presented as an antidote to the “psychopolitical suffocation” of Generation Z. A troupe of 25 individuals, all members of this generation, participating in a spiritual rave experience.

 “I write for a generation of educated young people who do not go to the theater that often,” the leading spokesman of the New Russian Drama, Ivan Vyrypaev, stated in 2003, now ostracized by the Russian regime and a naturalized Polish citizen.
 A theatrical manifesto of the 00s generation, "Oxygen" was written as a prose narrated by two characters—a girl and a boy bearing the same name—accompanied by a live dj-set to allow its staging in theatrical venues and clubs equally.
 Structured in ten chapters, like a transcription of the Ten Commandments and a novel New Testament, it launched from a reversed “Thou shalt not kill” to culminate into a biblical Revelation, all the while permeated by the agonizing question, “What is oxygen to you?”